 3rd edition

-The award was given to a photo report by Iranian Karim Mottaghi about the burial of coronavirus victims, realized at the Vadi-Rahmat cemetery in Tabriz.
+The award was awarded for photo report by Iranian Karim Mottaghi about the burial of coronavirus victims, taken at the Vadi-Rahmat cemetery in Tabriz.

-The Gazeta Wyborcza Foundation awarded its prize for one photo of this edition.
-It was received by the photojournalist of ‘Wyborcza’ Jędrzej Nowicki for a photo from an activist protest in Belarus.
+The Gazeta Wyborcza Foundation awarded its prize for one photograph of this edition.
+It was won by Gazeta Wyborcza photojournalist Jędrzej Nowicki for a photo from protests in Belarus.